 |I have a suggestion to improve the EX community.
 How would I go about submitting it?|

 The EX Community is only as strong as its members and we rely on suggestions from our members to continually improve the site and the user experience.
-If you have a suggestion for improving the EX community, feel free to send the EX Admin a personal message or drop us a message on our message board.
+If you have a suggestion for improving the EX community, please post a public suggestion on the site.
+If you prefer, you may also send a private message via email or via private message to our Community Admin (click "Actions," then "Send Direct Message").